Asabeneh/Git-and-Github/README.md

-git --version //to check the version git help  // To get help from git git help commit // To get commit help git init  // Initilaizing git repository on local machine git config --list // to check what is configured git config // to get information about configuration git config --global user.name "username" //Configuring git user name git config --global user.email "email" //Configuring git user email git add filename git add first.txt # adding only one file git add second.txt third.txt // to add multiple file git add . //To add all the files and folders to the staging area git commit -m "Message" // To get a copy of the file before change or the snapshot of the file at that time git log  // To see the history on the repository git log --author ="name" #To check change by specific user git status  //To check changes or status of the file
+git --version //to check the version git help  // To get help from git git help commit // To get commit help

+git init  // Initilaizing git repository on local machine

+git config --list // to check what is configured git config // to get information about configuration git config --global user.name "username" //Configuring git user name git config --global user.email "email" //Configuring git user email

-git commit -m "Message"
+git add filename
+git add first.txt # adding only one file git add second.txt third.txt // to add multiple file git add . //To add all the files and folders to the staging area

+git commit -m 'commit message' // after staging using add git commit -a -m 'commit message' // staging using a and commiting git commit -am 'commit message' // staging and committing

-git commit -am "Message" #Grab every thing in the working copy and -a allows to skip the staging copy git diff #Compare workin copy in the repository git diff --staged # Compare files in the staging area
+git commit -am "Message" #Grab every thing in the working copy and -a allows to skip the staging copy git log  // To see the history on the repository git log --author ="name" #To check change by specific user git status  //To check changes or status of the file

-git log --author ="name"
-git commit -m "Message"
-git diff --staged
+git diff #Compare workin copy in the repository git diff --staged # Compare files in the staging area

 git rm filename
 git mv filename1 filename2
-git mv filename foldernam/filename2 git add . git commit -am "This skip the stage process" git checkout -- filename #To get working copy back git reset  HEAD filename // removes from the staging area/unstage
+git mv filename foldernam/filename2 git commit -am "This skip the stage process" git checkout -- filename #To get working copy back git reset  HEAD filename // removes from the staging area/unstage